Draft Te Tapunui Queenstown Hill Forestry Management Plan 2025

 How long will it take for the new plantings to grow?
 If the result on Bob's Peak is anything to go on then I say we don't do it

-Mark H asked about 1 month ago
+Mark H asked 5 months ago

 Hi Mark, thanks for your query.